-Black Panther: How a Marvel Movie Became One of 2018's Most Revolutionary Films
+Black Panther: How a Marvel Movie Became One of the Year's Most Revolutionary Films

 In fact, in the lead-up to the film's February 16 release, it already had secured itself a spot in the history books.
 Aside from its first-of-its-kind cast for a comic book movie, Black Panther was projected to take in at least $250 million globally over President's Day weekend, according to analyst projections.
 Fandago had revealed that the film its its No. 4 pre-seller of all time, behind only the last three Star Wars movies.
 With more than 200 grassroots campaigns in black communities across the globe arranging screenings in order to commemorate the film's release, it was safe to say that anticipation for the film was at a high that we don't see all that often.

 And then the box office receipts began rolling in.
 With a $242.1 million dollar haul over President's Day weekend, the film notched the best opening ever over that particular holiday weekend.
 It went on to become the first film to hold at No. 1 for over five consecutive weeks since 2009's Avatar, netted a worldwide total of $1.347 billion, became the highest-grossing solo superhero film, the highest-grossing film by a black director, and ranks as the ninth-highest-grossing film of all time.
-Its popularity just may have forced the Academy Awards to add a category and also landed it nine nominations for the upcoming 2018 E!
-People's Choice Awards, including Movie of 2018 and Action Movie of 2018, as well as individual nominations for Boseman and Michael B. Jordan both in the Movie Star of 2018 and Action Movie Star of 2018 categories, with Danai Gurira joining her co-stars with a nom in the Action Star category, as well.
+Its popularity may have forced the Academy Awards to consider adding a new category and also landed it nine nominations at the 2018 E!'s People's Choice Awards, netting a win for Boseman in the Male Movie Star of 2018 category and Danai Gurira for Action Movie Star.
+Its three Golden Globe nominations came as no surprise.
+Its win for Outstanding Performance by a Cast in a Motion Picture at the 25th Screen Actors Guild Awards, however, sure was; a game-changing moment in film that has some wondering if, come Oscars Sunday, it just might do the unthinkable yet again.

 "The concept of an African story, with actors of African descent at the forefront, combined with the scale of modern franchise filmmaking, is something that hasn't really been seen before," Coogler told The Hollywood Reporter when why the world appears so hungry for his film.
 "You feel like you're getting the opportunity of seeing something fresh, being a part of something new, which I think all audiences want to experience regardless of whether they are of African descent or not."